 If you are making a new claim for benefits, or are already claiming benefits and have a change in your circumstances, you may have to claim Universal Credit at some point before December 2018 as the roll out for new claims will have covered the whole of the UK.

-Families with three or more children making a new benefit claim are an exception to this rule.
-They can continue to make new claims for existing benefits and tax credits until at least February 2019.
+This date does not apply to families with three or more children making a new benefit claim who can continue to apply for existing benefits and tax credits until at least February 2019.

-Once the full roll out for new claims is complete, existing benefit claimants who have not had a change in circumstances, will be moved over to Universal Credit at some point between July 2019 and March 2022.
+Once the full roll out for new claims is complete, existing benefit claimants who have not had a change in circumstances will be moved over to Universal Credit at some point from 2019 onwards.
+A small number will be moved from January 2019 but the main 'managed migration' will start in July 2019 and is currently due to be completed by March 2023.
 See our What changes might trigger a move to Universal Credit guide for more information.

 You can find out exactly when you could be affected by putting your postcode into our Universal Credit postcode checker.